 This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.
 At the time of catalog publication, a student may earn an AA-T in Elementary Teacher Education.
 Additional majors are being developed.
-Please see a counselor or visit http://www.canyons.edu/degreewithaguarantee for more information.
+Please see a counselor or visit www.canyons.edu/degreewithaguarantee for more information.

-Students will be able to demonstrate the foundational skills and knowledge needed to teach elementary school students in the following: Science, Mathematics, English/Communication, Social Studies and the Arts.
+Students will be able to demonstrate the foundational skills and knowledge needed to teach elementary school students in the following: Science, Mathematics, English/ Communication, Social Studies and the Arts.

-Units BIOSCI-100 General Biology 4.0
+BIOSCI-100 General Biology......4.0

-OR
+On

 BIOSCI-100H General Biology - Honors4.0

 COMS-105 Fundamentals in Public

-Speaking3.0
+Speaking

 OR

 COMS-105H Fundamentals in Public

-Speaking - Honors3.0
+Speaking - Honors

 ECE-101 Child Growth and Development3.0

 EDUC-203 Introduction to Teaching in a

-Diverse Society3.0
+2000 200 Diverse Society

 ENGL-101 English Composition4.0

-OR
+LINGL-101 OR

 ENGL-101H Honors English Composition4.0

-ENGL-110 Composition and Literature3.0
+ENGL-110 Composition and Literature

 GEOGRPH-104 World Regional Geography3.0

 GEOLOGY-110 Earth Science with Lab4.0

 HIST-111 United States History3.0

 OR

-HIST-111H United States History - Honors3.0
+HIST-111H United States History - Honors 3.0

 HIST-161 World History I3.0

 MATH-130 Mathematics for Elementary School

-Teachers3.0
+Teachers

 PHYSCI-101 Physical Science4.0

 POLISC-150 Introduction to American

 Government and Politics3.0

 OR

 POLISC-150H Introduction to American

 Government and Politics -

-Honors3.0
+Honors

-Plus o one course from the following:
+Plus c one course from the following:

 COMS-227 Introduction to Rhetorical

-Criticism3.0
+000 Criticism

 ENGL-103 Critical Reading, Writing and

-Thinking3.0
+Thinking

 ENGL-103H Critical Reading, Writing and

-Thinking - Honors3.0
+ENGE TOOL Thinking - Honors

 SOCI-108 Thinking Critically About Social

-Issues3.0
+Issues

-Plus d one course from the following:
+Plus one course from the following:

+-

-DANCE-100 Dance Appreciation3.0
+DANCE-100 Dance Appreciation

-THEATR-110 Understanding Theatre3.0
+THEATR-110 Understanding Theatre

 THEATR-110H Understanding Theatre -

-Honors3.0
+Honors